 Some skills and attributes: intelligence, patience, kindness, good humor, high energy.

 What advice do you have for students pursuing early childhood education degrees?
-What are the biggest challenges, and how can students prepare themselves?

 Remember to make it fun.
 Kids want school to be fun and it is up to us to create a positive environment.
 Play music, dance, sing, do art, eat lunch with your colleagues or students.
 Greet your students at the door.
 Walk around the room and get to know your students.
 Call parents and send home notes about positive things their child has done.
 Grade papers and give them back right away - even if it is just a star for completing it.
 Post words and language and vocabulary all over the room so kids that are learning English have a hook to help them remember.
 Join the union and speak out against injustice in our schools and profession.
 Our biggest challenge lies in people who are NOT EDUCATORS who think they have the right and authority to tell us how to teach our students.
 We need to stand together as professionals and reclaim our educational system before it is completely run by private corporations for profit.
 Remember, learning is fun and we are teaching children.
 We go into education because we want to make the world a better place.